Digital-Media/HagenbergThesis/README.md

 This site is the main repository for the **hagenberg-thesis** package, which is also available on [CTAN](https://ctan.org/pkg/hagenberg-thesis) and shared by popular package repositories such as [*MikTeX*](https://miktex.org/) and [*TexLive*](https://www.tug.org/texlive/).
-Note that the **most recent versions are always found *here***, while only stable releases are submitted to CTAN.
+Note that the **most recent versions are always found *here***, while only periodic [releases](https://github.com/Digital-Media/HagenbergThesis/releases) are submitted to CTAN.

 ## How to use